NetFPGA/P4-NetFPGA-public/Tutorial Assignments.md

     Note: you may also run `vivado_sim_waveform.bash` if you would like to fire up the Vivado GUI and see the HDL waveforms (this is a very useful debugging tool).

     If this simulation passes great!
-If it does not you will need to modify either `switch_calc.p4` or your `gen_testdata.py` script.
+If it does not you will need to modify either your P4 program or your `gen_testdata.py` script.

 6. Generate the scripts that can be used in the NetFPGA SUME simulations to configure the table entries.